Rider Broncs: Baseball

-The baseball team has won three MAAC championships (2008, 2010, 2021), three NEC titles (1994, 1995, 1996), and six ECC titles (1984-1987, 1989, 1992) and participated in 15 NCAA Regional Tournaments and one College World Series (1967).
+The baseball team has won four MAAC championships (2008, 2010, 2021, 2023), three NEC titles (1994, 1995, 1996), and six ECC titles (1984-1987, 1989, 1992) and participated in 15 NCAA Regional Tournaments and one College World Series (1967).
 The baseball team plays its home games at Sonny Pittaro Field on campus.
+Rider has seen nine of its players play in MLB, with the most recent being Nick Margevicius with the Seattle Mariners in 2021.

 Men's basketball

-Alumnus Jason Thompson started his NBA career in 2008.
+The Broncs have made three NCAA Tournament appearances in 1984, 1993, and 1994.
+In total, Rider has appeared in postseason competition 10 times across its history as a Division I team, with the most recent being an appearance in the 2018 NIT.
+Two players have been drafted and played in the NBA: Herb Krautblatt in 1948 as a sixth round pick of the Baltimore Bullets and Jason Thompson as the 12th overall selection of the 2008 NBA Draft by the Sacramento Kings.
+Thompson played seven seasons in Sacramento before spending an eighth with the Golden State Warriors and Toronto Raptors.
+As of the 2023-24 season, 11 former Broncs currently play professionally between Europe, Japan, and the G-League.

 Men's cross country

 Men's golf

-Austin Devereux won the individual title at the 2021 &2022 MAAC Championships, becoming the first Rider golfer to compete in the NCAA Championships since 1964.
+Austin Devereux won the individual title at the 2021 & 2022 MAAC Championships, becoming the first Rider golfer to compete in the NCAA Championships since 1964.